flexzuu/tractor/README.md

 path to a Tractor workspace.
 A development workspace is created for you at `local/workspace` which should show up in the Tractor systray menu as `dev`.
 Clicking `dev` in the menu will launch Studio in your browser opened to that workspace.

+Currently an upstream [bug(?)](https://github.com/eclipse-theia/theia/issues/7190#issuecomment-589236760) means you can only use Chrome.